Silver Bridge: In popular culture

 In his 1970 book Operation Trojan Horse, and in his 1975 book The Mothman Prophecies, Fortean author John Keel linked the Silver Bridge collapse to alleged sightings of the Mothman.
 The story was adapted as a film by the same name, released in 2002.

 Author Jack Matthews wrote a novella, Beyond the Bridge, written as the diary of an imaginary survivor of the disaster starting a new life as a dishwasher in a tiny West Virginia town.

 Honky tonk singer-songwriter and West Virginia native Ray Anderson released "The Silver Bridge Disaster" as the A-side of a 1967 single.

 Also known as Shane’s bridge.

 Author James Tynion IV uses both the mothman and the bridge as a plot point in his ongoing comic The Department of Truth.

 The Silver Bridge was featured as the pilot episode of Well There's Your Problem, then named Untitled Engineering Disaster Podcast-like content, by Justin Roczniak.

-In The 2023 Video Game Trepang2 utilizes the bridge as a small plot point through collectables ingame known as "intel", and the mothman serves as a small antagonist in the same game.
+The 2023 video game Trepang2 utilizes the bridge as a small plot point through collectables ingame known as "intel", and the mothman serves as a small antagonist in the same game.

 Silver Memorial Bridge

 The Silver Memorial Bridge is a cantilever bridge that spans the Ohio River between Gallipolis, Ohio, and Henderson, West Virginia.
-The bridge was completed in 1969 as a replacement for the collapsed Silver Bridge, although it is located about 4300 ft downstream (south) of the original.
+Opened in 1969 to replace the collapsed Silver Bridge, it is located about 3/4 mi downstream (south) of its predecessor.

-The bridge carries US 35 across the river and serves as a major crossing for people and goods traveling between Charleston, West Virginia, and Southern and Central Ohio.
-The speed limit on the bridge is 65 mph (105 km/h).
-No toll is imposed at either end.
+The bridge, which is not tolled, carries US 35 across the river and serves as a major crossing for people and goods traveling between Charleston, West Virginia, and Southern and Central Ohio.
+The speed limit on the bridge is 65 mph.